dont-shoot-the-data/TCLEAR/README.md

 # TCLEAR
-"Ten-year analysis of fatal violence against transgender people, 2015–2024"
+A ten-year analysis of fatal violence against transgender people, 2015–2024